Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 Centre international d'études pédagogiques (CIEP)

 CIEP is a public establishment supervised by the French Ministry of Education that contributes to the development of international cooperation in education.
-CIEP provides opportunities for modern language students to teach English in France as foreign language assistants.
+CIEP provides opportunities for university students to teach English in France as foreign language assistants.

 464 Wilbrod